varshkasireddy/NBA-Player-Archetype-Classifier/README.md

-# NBA-Player-Archetype-Classifier
-Source and README for the NBA Player Archetype Classifier.

 # NBA Player Archetype Classifier

 This project uses per-game 2024 NBA player statistics to classify players into 5 archetypes using **K-Means Clustering** and a **Random Forest Classifier**.